 Naturopathic medicine is a distinct system of primary health care; an art, science, philosophy and practice of diagnosis, treatment and prevention of illness.
 Naturopathic medicine uses protocols intended to optimize the health and wellness of patients by using the least invasive therapies necessary to restore health.
 Naturopathic physicians combine years of knowledge of standard medical practice, diagnostics tools, and pharmacology with an expert understanding of natural therapeutics.
 Practitioners specialize in using various forms of modern, traditional, scientific and empirical methods of natural medicine to address the root cause of illness and stimulate the built-in mechanism of the body that is designed to self-repair.

 Optimizing the health and wellness of patients is the most important thing for naturopathic doctors, therefore it is sometimes necessary to work in conjunction with the care you receive from a MD and not replace it.
-Currently 22 states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing or regulation laws for naturopathic doctors.
+Currently, 22 states, the District of Columbia, the United States territories of Puerto Rico, and the United States Virgin Islands have licensing or regulation laws for naturopathic doctors.
 In these states, naturopathic doctors are required to graduate from an accredited four-year residential naturopathic medical school and pass an extensive postdoctoral board examination (NPLEX) in order to receive a license.
-Presently, Georgia is not one of those states that license naturopathic doctors; because Georgia is not a regulated state for naturopaths, some herbalist refer to themselves as naturopathic doctors, therefore it may be important for consumers to inquire about educational/clinical training when selecting the right practitioner for your healthcare needs.
+Presently, Georgia is not one of those states that license naturopathic doctors; because Georgia is not a regulated state for naturopaths, some herbalists refer to themselves as naturopathic doctors, therefore it may be important for consumers to inquire about educational/clinical training when selecting the right practitioner for your healthcare needs.
 Dr. Houston holds a Naturopathic Physician license for the District of Columbia but will continue to practice in Georgia indefinitely.

 The following principles are the foundation of naturopathic medical practice: